Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: (1,1) Pseudo-differential Operators on Compact Lie Group

 The continuous and discrete Littlewood-Paley decomposition are parallel to each other, with summation in place of integration or vice versa, but in different scenarios one version can make the computation simpler than the other.

 Since the integrand in (\ref{LPCont}) is the convolution of $f$ with kernel

-it is thus important to understand a kernel which is of finite Fourier support and is merely a scaling on each representation space.
+it is thus important to understand a kernel with finite Fourier support and is merely a scaling on each representation space.
 Notice that the order of convolution does not really matter for this specific case.
 We thus state the following fundamental lemma concerning kernels of spectral cut-off operators:

 \begin{lemma} Let $h\in C_0^\infty(\mathbb{R})$.
 Let $P$ be any classical differential operator with smooth coefficients of degree $N\in\mathbb{N}_0$.
 Then for $t\geq1$, the function

 satisfies

 If $f\in C(\Gp)$ is such that for some $r>0$, $f(x)=O(\dist(x,e)^r)$ when $x\to e$, then